 However, since the majority of the time you won’t be crashing (hopefully), a good helmet should also be comfortable for riding.

 So what suffices as good protection?
-A helmet is typically made of two components- the outer shell and the inner liner.
+Modern helmets are typically made of three components- the outer shell, foam (which makes the bulk of the helmet) and the inner liner.

 The outer shell, the plastic outer material that you see, has two main functions:

 - To help stop sharp objects from penetrating through the helmet,